All You Need To Know About Breaking A Lease In Minnesota

 When it comes to periodic tenancies (month-to-month leases), the law states that the tenant or landlord must give notice of vacating at least one day before the last rental payment is due.

 For example, if you pay rent on the 1st of each month and want to leave on February 1st, you must let your landlord know on or before December 31st.
 There is typically a lease breakage fee written in the language for definite lease terms.
 Depending on the landlord, this could be two months' rent and security deposit.
 You will also want to consider 'automatic renewals,' which take effect if you do not give the notice to vacate at the end of your lease.
 Often, these are higher monthly payments since they will technically be month-to-month.
-While this information is the law, it's important to remember that ultimately breaking a lease in Minnesota and any penalties you pay comes down to the lease provisions.
+While this information is the law, it's important to remember that ultimately and any penalties you pay comes down to the lease provisions.

 When Breaking a Lease is Justified in Minnesota

-It's important to seek legal advice when it comes to a scenario that causes you to believe you are entitled to vacate an apartment early.
+It's important to seek advice when it comes to a scenario that causes you to believe you are entitled to vacate an apartment early.
 Specific timelines and documentation have to be given from a tenant to landlord, and they vary between each justified reason.

 - Domestic Violence.
 Minnesota law states that victims of domestic violence, criminal sexual conduct, stalking, or those who fear imminent violence against the tenant or the tenant's minor children may terminate their lease under certain conditions.
 Along with the written notice, you must provide proof of the no-contact order or qualified statement from a court official.
 You will be responsible for that month's remaining rent as well as forfeit the deposit.